 When considering a short sale, it is important to note that it has its own unique set of pros and cons.
 Generally speaking, one of the main benefits is that it allows borrowers to avoid going into debt by avoiding foreclosure.
 This can be especially beneficial for those who are struggling financially or who have reached an impasse with their mortgage provider.
 In addition, there are some tax considerations to be aware of in certain situations: depending on your state’s laws, proceeds from a short sale may not be taxed as income if done properly.

-In conclusion then, it’s clear that understanding both processes thoroughly is essential when determining which option fits best within your personal situation and goals – whether that be avoiding debt through a short sale or quickly freeing yourself from mortgage obligations via foreclosure proceedings.
-Ultimately though, it all comes down to careful consideration of each factor carefully before making any decisions – something which any specialist attorney should be able to advise you on prior heading down either path.
+In conclusion, then, it’s clear that understanding both processes thoroughly is essential when determining which option fits best within your personal situation and goals – whether that be avoiding debt through a short sale or quickly freeing yourself from mortgage obligations via foreclosure proceedings.
+Ultimately though, it all comes down to careful consideration of each factor before making any decisions – something that any specialist attorney should be able to advise you on prior to heading down either path.

 >> Prefer to avoid a short sale and foreclosure, find out how to sell a house fast in Nashville, Knoxville, or Chattanooga.